m00g3n/cluster-inventory/docs/adr/001-provisioning.md

 ```

 There are some additional optional fields that could be specified:
+- `spec.shoot.enforceSeedLocation` ; if not provided `false` value will be used
 - `spec.shoot.licenceType` ; if not provided `nil` value will be used
 - `spec.shoot.kubernetes.version` ; if not provided, the default value will be read by the KIM from the configuration
 - `spec.shoot.kubernetes.kubeAPIServer.additionalOidcConfig` ; if not provided, no additional OIDC provider will be configured
+- `spec.shoot.workers.name` ; if not provided, a Gardener default will be used
 - `spec.shoot.workers.machine.image` ; if not provided, the default value will be read by the KIM from the configuration
-- `spec.shoot.workers.name` ; if not provided, a hardcoded name will be used
 - `spec.security.networking.filtering.ingress.enabled` ; if not provided, the `false` value will be used

 The following example shows the Runtime CR that must be created to provision a cluster with an additional OIDC provider and to enable ingress network filtering: